-Money market mutual funds are included in cash and cash equivalents on the Company's condensed consolidated balance sheets.
-They are valued using quoted market prices and therefore are classified within Level 1 of the fair value hierarchy.
+Money market funds are included in cash and cash equivalents on our December 31, 2022 condensed consolidated balance sheet and are classified within Level 1 of the fair value hierarchy since they are valued using quoted market prices.

-The carrying amounts reflected in the Company's condensed consolidated balance sheets for cash, prepaid expenses and other current assets, accounts payable and accrued expenses and other liabilities approximate their fair values due to their short-term nature.
+The carrying amounts reflected in our condensed consolidated balance sheets for cash, accounts receivable, prepaid expenses and other current assets, accounts payable and accrued expenses and other liabilities approximate their fair values due to their short-term nature.
+The carrying value of long-term debt and the revenue interest financing payable approximate fair value as the respective interest rates are reflective of current market rates on debt with similar terms and conditions.
+In addition, the revenue interest financing payable is updated with the expected amount to be paid back each reporting period based on the contractual terms and current projections.

-The fair value of debt is measured in accordance with ASC 820, Financial Instruments.
-The fair value is determined based on the remaining years to maturity, interest and principal payments, as well as an interest rate consistent with the Company's current estimated cost of debt.